spandit812/kubernetes/07-deployment-expose-service.md

 ---
-To create service where it points to the created pods by deployment you just need to **--expose**
+To create service where it points to the created pods by deployment you just need to **expose --port=port-number**

+**This adds Labels and selector to the service**

 > kubectl expose deployment mydeployment --port=80
 >